The Wrath of God

 While the two (the anger/wrath and the leaving/forsaking) go together, there are quite a number of examples where there is no actual mention of wrath or anger but it is implied within the mention of Him leaving, delivering them up etc which, by biblical definition, is caused by His “anger.”
 Take note, however, of God’s consistent act of withdrawing and especially of the fact that the trouble which only then results, occurs in His “absence.”
 (See on Nehemiah 9 below, regarding the lack of mention of wrath or anger.)
 Below are a number of passages showing the use of this pattern.
 At the bottom of the page is a list of other verses which have not yet been added in detail to this page.

-Examples (in Biblical order)
+Examples of the Wrath of God (in Biblical order)

 This example is a little more complex and is discussed on its own page – Moses Turns God Down